mathiasbynens/jsesc/README.md

 #### `json`

 The `json` option takes a boolean value (`true` or `false`), and defaults to `false` (disabled).
 When enabled, the output is valid JSON.
-[Hexadecimal character escape sequences](https://mathiasbynens.be/notes/javascript-escapes#hexadecimal) and [the `\v` or `\0` escape sequences](https://mathiasbynens.be/notes/javascript-escapes#single) will not be used.
+[Hexadecimal character escape sequences](https://mathiasbynens.be/notes/javascript-escapes#hexadecimal) and [the `\v` or `\0` escape sequences](https://mathiasbynens.be/notes/javascript-escapes#single) are not used.
 Setting `json: true` implies `quotes: 'double', wrap: true, es6: false`, although these values can still be overridden if needed — but in such cases, the output won’t be valid JSON anymore.

 ```js
 jsesc('foo\x00bar\xFF\uFFFDbaz', {